Sarphati Sanitation Awards & Sarphati Symposium 2019

-For the Sarphati Sanitation Awards (SSA) 2019 we call upon the next Sarphati – the entrepreneur and innovator who has forced a breakthrough for an integrated, collection, transport and (decentralized) treatment system of wastewater and human waste in urban settings.
+For the Sarphati Sanitation Awards 2019 we called upon the next Sarphati – the entrepreneur and innovator who has forced a breakthrough for an integrated, collection, transport and (decentralized) treatment system of wastewater and human waste in urban settings.

 This solution has a clear Sanitation Value Chain strategy, meeting the requirements on affordability/bankability, minimized water use, acceptability and user friendliness, scalability and re-use/recycling of materials.

-Nominations for the Sarphati Sanitation Awards 2019 could be submitted until 15-4-2019.
-Thank you for submitting a nomination!
+Nominations for the two Sarphati Sanitation Awards 2019 could be submitted until 15-4-2019.
 We received many inspiring, outstanding examples of entrepreneurship in sanitation.
-All nominations will now be carefully assessed by the Sarphati Nomination Committee and Jury.
+All nominations were carefully assessed by the Sarphati Nomination Committee and Jury.
 The results cannot be discussed.
-Prize winners of the Sarphati Sanitation Awards 2019 will be informed.
+Prize winners of the Sarphati Sanitation Awards 2019 were informed.